hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

-# Patching and building Rapsberry Pi OS with PREEMMPT_RT ... on 2024-02-17
+# Patching and building Rapsberry Pi OS with PREEMPT_RT ... on 2024-02-17

 These instructions are modified from Raspberry Pi kernel compilation documentation which includes an example of patching with PREEMPT_RT and building the kernel sources.   (thank you!!)